benlancaster/tesla-vin-check-crx/README.md

  - Expand the "Assets" tab and download _either_ "Source code (zip)" or "Source code (tar.gz)" depending on your preference
  - Unpack the file to wherever you like (you can delete the zip but you need to keep the unzipped folder on your computer in the same location)
  - Head to [chrome://extensions](chrome://extensions)
+ - Flick the switch that enables "Developer Mode" if it isn't already
  - Hit the "Load unpacked" button and point the file chooser to the folder you just unzipped
  - Log in to your Tesla account as normal, head to the "Manage" page of your Tesla and you should see the VIN like so: